The following includes parent, teacher and student responsibilities and detailed information about studio life and policies. Updated August 2022

 - Tuition is invoiced in 12 equal monthly payments.
 Tuition remains the same each month and is based on enrollment, not attendance.

-- Tuition reserves your child's lesson time throughout the studio year, whether he/she attends lessons or not.
+- Tuition reserves your child's lesson time throughout the studio year, whether he/she attends the scheduled lesson.

-- Tuition includes individual lessons, performance classes/piano and cello parties during the school year AND the summer session(see options under Summer Session)
+- Tuition includes individual, duo or group lessons, performance classes/piano and cello parties, during the school year AND the summer session.

 - Tuition is to be paid by the 6th of each month.
-A late fee of $15.00 will be assessed after that time.
+A late fee of $20 will be assessed after that time.
+Families consistently late will be required to set up automatic payments.

-- Yearly increases and/ or cost of living may be applied to tuition at the beginning of the studio year.
+- Yearly increases and/ or cost of living may be applied to tuition at the beginning of each studio year.
 There will be no tuition changes midyear.

-- Annual enrollment /scheduling fee (non-refundable)of $15 per student due each August or anytime during the year when a student joins the studio.
+- Annual enrollment /scheduling fee (non-refundable)of $20per student due each August or anytime during the School year Session when a student joins the studio.
 This fee is not prorated.

 Summer is great time to explore music through camps and workshops!
 Learning with friends is fun!
 Longer individual lessons can bring amazing progress too!
 The studio offers different options to help your child continue musical growth in the summer months while giving flexibility for other summer activities and family vacations.

-♫ Students wanting to take all 10 weeks of individual 45 or 60 min lessons during the Summer session will be by teacher approval and monthly tuition will be adjusted to reflect the additional lessons.
+♫ Students wanting to take extra weeks of individual lessons during the Summer session will be by teacher approval and monthly tuition will be adjusted to reflect the additional lessons.

-♫Without summer participation,there becomes no guarantee of a spot available the next studio year and the student will be moved the the studio waiting list
+♫Without summer participation, there becomes no guarantee of a spot available the next studio year and the student will be moved the studio waiting list.
+The Early Termination Fee($100) of the 12 month Studio Agreement Contract will also be applied to the current invoice.

 ♫Due to the number of weeks the studio provides for family vacations and activities, there will be NO reschedules or credits.